dakadabra/wordle_helper/README.md

 TODO:
 - Refresh button
-- fix for mobile devices
 - add congratulations dialog when the user solves the puzzle
+- undo button/ability to change previous guesses